35mm Film at weddings

 How Film Changes the Experience

-Shooting film makes the whole process more intentional.
-I don’t fire off hundreds of frames hoping for a good shot—I anticipate, compose, and press the shutter when the moment feels right.
+film photography makes the whole process more intentional.
+I don’t fire off hundreds of frames hoping for a good shot, I anticipate, compose, and press the shutter when the moment feels right.
 It means that instead of you feeling like you’re in a constant photoshoot, we slow things down.
 You get to live in your wedding day, knowing that the images we create will be thoughtfully captured, full of depth and meaning.

 The process of film also means: